I want to go on one of your Alaska Adventure Trips… What now?!

-We can also offer suggestions for places to stay in the Anchroage, the Copper Basin, Valdez, and throughout the state.
+We can also offer suggestions for places to stay in the Anchorage, the Copper Basin, Valdez, and throughout the state.

 What to bring…

-In addition to the trip-specific items on these lists, there are a few things you should consider when coming to the Wrangells (and to bush Alaska in general)…
+In addition to the trip-specific items on our suggested packing lists, there are a few things you should consider when coming to the Wrangells (and to bush Alaska in general)…

 Multi-day trips – What’s included…

 All of our multi-day hiking, backpacking, rafting, climbing, skiing and multi-sport trips include the following:

 - Meals, snacks and drinks starting with lunch on Day 1 and ending with lunch on the final day.